Pennsylvania Court Records

 How Do You File a Tort Claim in Pennsylvania?

-As contained in the Pennsylvania Statutes of Limitations, a personal injury claim becomes after if it is filed within two years.
-Therefore, plaintiffs are expected to begin their claim within that time frame by hiring legal counsel first.
-Hiring a legal counsel will give the claimant the right perspective of the claim
+As contained in the Pennsylvania Statutes of Limitations, a personal injury claim is only considered valid if it is filed within two years of the alleged injury.
+Therefore, plaintiffs are generally expected to begin their claim within that time frame by hiring legal counsel first.
+Hiring a legal counsel may offer the claimant a better perspective of the claim.

-Any individual can file a tort lawsuit in Pennsylvania by approaching the court clerk in the county involved to obtain details on the requirements and conditions for the local filing process.
-This, because the procedures are contingent on the type of tort case and differ by county.
+Any individual may file a tort lawsuit in Pennsylvania by approaching the court clerk in the county involved to obtain details on the requirements and conditions for the local filing process.
+This is because the procedures are contingent on the type of tort case and differ by county.
 Many Court clerks have guidelines for filing a civil lawsuit.
 This information may be available on their respective portal or at the clerk's office.

-Generally, an individual is expected to fill the application form provided by the clerk to submit a claim.
+Generally, an individual is expected to fill out the application form provided by the clerk to submit a claim.
 This application form may be available on the official clerk's website, or at the physical address of the clerk.
-Plaintiffs are expected to fill this form, including the suing party's correct details, the supposed harm/damage, and their telephone numbers.
-Generally, all the parties involved must be above 18 years old.
+Plaintiffs are expected to fill out this form, including the suing party's correct details, the supposed harm/damage, and their telephone numbers.
+Generally, the parties involved should be above 18 years old.
 If the party is a minor, a parent/guardian may file the lawsuit.
-Usually, the plaintiff must cover the court costs; these costs vary by county and the type of crime involved.
+Usually, the plaintiff is expected to cover the court costs; these costs vary by county and the type of crime involved.
 The payment options and delivery also vary according to region.
 The plaintiff may also be expected, according to the tort case, to file another lawsuit with supporting information such as cover sheets, rents, invoices, agreements, paperwork, etc.

 What Does a Tort Claim Contain in Pennsylvania?